Last Updated on September 13, 2023

 These articles will give you more details and some practical advice.

-However, for a more personal discussion based on your needs, do book a free consultation session.
+However, book a free consultation session for a more personal discussion based on your needs.

 This chat takes only 30 minutes.
-In that time, our expert outsourcing agent can guide you on the most suitable hire method for you, and you are then one step away from hiring your own virtual assistant Sam.
+At that time, our expert outsourcing agent can guide you through the most suitable hiring method, and you are one step away from hiring your virtual assistant, Sam.

 A new process can always seem overwhelming, even a bit strange.